larryhastings/big/README.md

 unterminated multiline quoted string, `lines_strip_line_comments` will raise `SyntaxError`.

-`escape` specifies an escape string to allow specifying a quote marker inside a quoted string without ending the string.
+`escape` specifies an escape string to allow having the closing quote marker inside a quoted string without closing ending the string.
 If false, there is no escape string.

 What's the difference between [`lines_strip_line_comments`](#lines_strip_commentsli-comment_separators--quotes--backslash-rstriptrue-triple_quotestrue)